zjunlp/OneKE/README.md

 Let's start in OneKE ~

-while the constraint can be customed as multiple styles, and it's formatted as follows:
+The constraint can be customed as multiple styles, and it's formatted as follows:

-* Only define `entity types`:
+* Define `entity types` only:

     If you only need to specify the entity types, the `constraint` should be a single list of strings representing the different entity types.